When you don’t know what to do with sourdough discard this recipe comes to the rescue.

 - evenly distribute the cake batter into the three greased and lined tins,

 - bake at 175 for 23-27 minutes.
 If you have used two cake tins, extend time from 25 to 30 minutes, checking after 25.

 - For the ganache, in a double boiler, melt all ingredients, and once melted and stirred until combined, let to cool, it will thicken as it does so,

 - spread onto cakes, and stack, serve with fresh berries and whipped cream, Enjoy!

 if your sourdough discard is very runny like a thin pancake batter, then add less water by half, (125 Mls instead of 250) My sourdough discard is often very thick, like a spongy brownie batter.

 I discovered this recipe when I had oodles of sourdough discard when I first started sourdough fermenting.
 Now I just save my discard in the fridge until I have enough to bake with, and this cake is usually on the menu for a Sunday afternoon tea.

-I have a recipe for a great sourdough No-knead fruit bun recipe which is also hot in my house!
+I have a recipe for a great sourdough fruit buns, which is also hot in my house!
 It’s even easier than this recipe and great to serve for morning or afternoon tea, or have it prepared and ready to bake in the morning for breakfast.